mynodebtc/mynode_docs/docs/bitcoin/explorer.md

 ## Overview
 Blockchain explorers are GUI applications built over the Bitcoin blockchain to see transactions and public addresses.
 Generally, mobile and hardware wallets use trusted third-party explorers to check wallet balances and confirm transactions which leaks the private details (like IP address, bitcoin balance).
 Instead, having a local explorer with personal Bitcoin node will improve privacy and remove the trust on third-party explorers.

-It depends on [Electrum server](/electrum/electrum.html), so the user must wait for the electrum server to sync completely before they can use the explorer.
+The myNode explorer requires the [Electrum server](/electrum/electrum), so the user must enable their Electrum server and then wait for the server to sync completely before they can use the explorer.
+[MempoolSpace](/bitcoin/mempool) is an alternative explorer which doesn't have any dependency.

 ## Specs
 - BTC RPC explorer v2.0.2